Clubs & Organizations

 To promote and integrate the understanding and use of information technology within the Mont Alto campus and its surrounding community.

-The Interfaith Council is a group of faculty, staff, students, and community members that has been established to support student exposure and understanding of the diversity of faiths and spiritualities as well as providing services that assist students to grow in their personal faith traditions.
+The Interfaith Council is a group of faculty, staff, students, and community members that has been established to support student exposure and understanding of the diversity of faiths and spiritualties as well as providing services that assist students to grow in their personal faith traditions.

 A prestigious organization of students who perform public relations functions for the campus.
 Students must apply for this organization.